rubrikinc/terraform-provider-polaris/docs/resources/azure_exocompute.md

   The polaris_azure_exocompute resource creates an RSC Exocompute configuration for Azure workloads.
   There are 2 types of Exocompute configurations:
-   1. Host - When a host configuration is created, RSC will automatically deploy the necessary resources in the specified Azure region to run the Exocompute service.
+  Host - When a host configuration is created, RSC will automatically deploy the necessary resources in the specified Azure region to run the Exocompute service.
-      A host configuration can be used by both the host cloud account and application cloud accounts mapped to the host account.
-   2. Application - An application configuration is created by mapping the application cloud account to a host cloud account.
+  A host configuration can be used by both the host cloud account and application cloud accounts mapped to the host account.Application - An application configuration is created by mapping the application cloud account to a host cloud account.
 The application cloud account will leverage the Exocompute resources deployed for the host configuration.
   Item 1 above requires that the Azure subscription has been onboarded with the exocompute feature.
   Since there are 2 types of Exocompute configurations, there are 2 ways to create a polaris_azure_exocompute resource:
-   1. Using the cloud_account_id, region, subnet and pod_overlay_network_cidr
-      fields.
-This creates a host configuration.
-   2. Using the cloud_account_id and host_cloud_account_id fields.
+  Using the cloud_account_id, region, subnet and pod_overlay_network_cidr fields.
+This creates a host configuration.Using the cloud_account_id and host_cloud_account_id fields.
 This creates an application configuration.
-  ~> Note: A host configuration can be created without specifying the
-     pod_overlay_network_cidr field, this is discouraged and should only be done for backwards compatibility reasons.
+  ~> Note: A host configuration can be created without specifying the pod_overlay_network_cidr field, this is discouraged and should only be done for backwards compatibility reasons.
-  -> Note: Customer-managed Exocompute is sometimes referred to as Bring Your Own
+  -> Note: Customer-managed Exocompute is sometimes referred to as Bring Your Own Kubernetes (BYOK).
-     Kubernetes (BYOK).
 Using both host and application Exocompute configurations is sometimes referred to as shared Exocompute.
 ---

 # polaris_azure_exocompute (Resource)